Most recently updated on May 8, 2023

 The city’s tech sector got another boost in December 2020 when Oracle executives announced they will be moving their headquarters from Silicon Valley in California to Austin.

 Another new tech-related outfit coming to the Austin area is Tesla.
-The company is building a “giga-factory” in southeastern Travis County to manufacture two types of electric vehicles, including the new Model Y. The plant is expected to open later this year.
-However, if Texas law isn’t changed, the Tesla facility won’t be able to sell cars and trucks directly to Texas residents.
-They’ll need to be shipped out of state first.
-Tesla Chief Executive Officer Elon Musk also announced in October 2021 that he is moving the company’s headquarters from California to Austin, although Tesla’s main manufacturing facility will expand and remain in the San Francisco Bay Area.
+The company is building a gigafactory in southeastern Travis County to manufacture two types of electric vehicles, including the new Model Y. Production of the initial inventory of Model Y vehicles began in early 2022.
+A grand opening was held in April 2022.
+In November 2022, it was reported that the Giga Texas facility was continuing to expand.
+The $1 billion factory is currently employing more than 12,000 workers with 5,000 more planned by 2027.
+Tesla Chief Executive Officer Elon Musk moved the company’s headquarters from California to Austin in late 2021, although Tesla’s main manufacturing facility will expand and remain in the San Francisco Bay Area.

 The Austin area also has a growing biotechnology sector with nearly 200 life science firms.

 The University of Texas’ impact on the city shouldn’t be taken for granted either.
-With more than 40,000 undergraduate students, it’s listed as the fifth largest campus in the country.
-It also employs about 21,000 faculty and other staff.
+With more than 40,000 undergraduate students, it’s listed as the eighth largest campus in the country.
+It also employs 21,000 faculty and other staff.

 The university is certainly partly responsible for the liberal bent on politics in the city, which has earned the community such nicknames as “Berkeley of the Sage” and “Berkeley on the Brazos.”
 Some conservative state legislators have been known to call it the “People’s Republic of Austin.”